dkrolikowski/tull_coude_reduction/docs/source/page_image_cal_and_process.rst

 There are also ``HISTORY`` entries added nothing which steps are done (bias subtraction, flat fielding, cosmic ray subtraction) and when they were performed.

-All of the above steps are executed with the :py:func:`build_images <image_processing.build_images>` function.
+All of the above steps are executed with the :py:func:`build_images <modules.image_processing.build_images>` function.

 .. note::

-	The image processing step is not particularly modular: each of the steps is written directly into the "wrapper" function in the :py:meth:`image_processing <image_processing>` module.
+	The image processing step is not particularly modular: each of the steps is written directly into the "wrapper" function in the :py:meth:`image_processing <modules.image_processing>` module.

 	This is from the relatively simple nature of the current image processing (for example, the lack of a scattered light subtraction).
 This will be an active area of development in the future, and some of these steps may be replaced with functionality from the `CCDPROC package <https://ccdproc.readthedocs.io/en/latest/>`_ for uniformity with community standards.